brentvatne/sinatra-starter/README.markdown

   Gallagher, and the 'Sea Farer' typography theme by Russ Maschmeyer
 - Rack-flash-enabled flash messages (was surprised to find that this is not a default in Sinatra)
+- Rails style view helpers (content_for, form builder, etc) with the padrino-helpers gem.

 ## What I would like to see added

-- Some kind of form builder
 - Asset compilation & concatenation for production
 - Headless JavaScript spec runner from the command line